osulibraries/generate_osul_accession_identifiers/README.md

-This plugin adds automatic identifier generation to the "Create Accession".
+This plugin adds automatic identifier generation to the "Create Accession" form.
 The form will default to an identifier such as:

   REPO YYYY NNNN

 Where REPO is a custom OSUL key derived from the Repository name (defined in the layout_head.html.erb), YYYY is the current year, and NNNN is the padded sequence number.

+#### Installation
+* Include the code in your archivesspace plugins:
+     $ cd [archivesspace]/plugins
+     $ git clone git@github.com:osulibraries/generate_osul_accession_identifiers.git
-To install, just activate the plugin in your config/config.rb file by including an entry such as:
+* activate the plugin in your config/config.rb file by including an entry such as:

      AppConfig[:plugins] = ['generate_osul_accession_identifiers']